Laci1953/Software-for-Z80ALL-retro-computer/backgammon/readme.txt

 The game of Backgammon, configured for Z80ALL,

-with options to save/load game - updated on August 9
+with options to save/load game - updated on September 17